Readless

 What is the difference between an AI news aggregator and an AI newsletter?

-An AI news aggregator usually gives you a live or frequently updated feed from many sources, often with summaries or recommendation layers.
+An AI news aggregator gives you a live or frequently updated feed from many sources, often with summaries or recommendation layers.
 An AI newsletter is a scheduled editorial or summarized email.
-If you want discovery, use an aggregator.
-If you want less context switching, use a digest or newsletter workflow.
+If you want continuous discovery, use an aggregator.
+If you want less context switching and scheduled reading, use a digest or newsletter workflow.

 Which AI news aggregator is best for avoiding bias?